koush/docs.scrypted.app/scrypted-nvr/recording-storage.md

 Some Scrypted NVR setups may be recording to a Network Attached Storage (NAS) which results in reduced performance due to network latency.
 If the Scrypted NVR can utilize a direct attach disk (aka `Fast`).
 The NAS storage (`Large`) will store the main stream while `Fast` storage will store remote and low resolution (scrubbing, event lookup).

 ::: danger
-Do not use `Fast` storage unless using the Scrypted NVR server is primarily recording to a NAS.
+Do not use `Fast` storage unless the Scrypted NVR server is primarily recording to a NAS.

 The `Fast` disk must be a direct attached disk (SATA or USB) and at least 1TB in size.
 The ideal ratio for `Fast` and `Large` disks is **1 to 6**.